 Preheat oven to 325 degrees with the rack in the center.

 Grease and flour a 9 x 13 cake pan on the bottom and sides.
-Place a piece of parchment paper on the bottom of the pan for easy removal later.

 The brownie layer can be made without an electric mixer.
 In a small saucepan over low heat, melt chocolate and butter until the chocolate is just melted.
 Cool for 10 minutes off the heat, and add eggs, vanilla and sugar and beat well, then add the flour and salt and stir until combined.

 Pour into the prepared cake pan, even the surface with a knife or spatula and bake for 30 minutes until done.
 Then place the brownie pan on a rack to cool for at least an hour.
 Note: you can stop here and top with powdered sugar OR chocolate icing or with plain vanilla buttercream.